njericooper/Frontend_Projects/Java/readme.md

 ### Day 6

 Still am not able to get Java runtime to work on my machine.
 Going to about face back to JS and Python.
 I'll do the algo problems along with the book.
 Dang just remember Replit exists.
 No compiler needed.
 Follow along here. https://replit.com/@njericooper1/Learning-Java#Main.java

+### Day7

+Working on algos on a mobile app on my phone.
+Will do code challenges here